cricklet/ld48-rip/README.md

 ### Rest In Peace

-I built this in Javascript/HTML5 from scratch for the Ludum Dare 48 hour gamedev competition.

 In this game, you hop between alternate dimensions to kill bandits.
 The ghosts of the dead haunt one dimension and the dead come back to life in the other!

 [You can play it here](https://dl.dropboxusercontent.com/u/43674030/ludlum/index.html)